 The Different Sections in the School Safety Exam

-This section of the school safety measures the ability of an individual to listen or read a spoken or written information, understand it, and use it across a range of tasks.
-This part evaluates the ability of applicants to read and comprehend english as a written language.
+This section of the school safety measures your ability to listen or read spoken or written information, understand it, and use it across a range of tasks.
+It also evaluates your ability to read and comprehend English as a written language.

-This subject is similar to that of reading comprehension but more focused on word choices or passages that may appear or may be used if the candidate was already a school safety officer or just someone affiliated with the NYPD.
-It is not uncommon however, for them to use unrelated passages instead.
+This subject is similar to that of reading comprehension but more focused on word choices or passages that may appear or may be used as if you were already a school safety officer or affiliated with the NYPD.
+It is not uncommon, however, for them to use unrelated passages as well.

-It is meant to gauge if they have the capability to understand instructions, statements, or even just mere directions given to them.
+It is meant to gauge if you have the capability to understand instructions, statements, or understand directions given to you.

-The subject also partially aims to determine if the candidate has the ability to understand incident reports or even write them in a manner that can be comprehended easily by others.
+The subject also partially aims to determine if you can understand incident reports or even write them in a manner that can be comprehended easily by others.

-One of the most essential skills that an officer has to have, not just in the NYPD school safety division.
-As part of an organization that provides law enforcement, a school safety agent of the NYPD needs to be able to communicate information and ideas effectively, both through oral and written methods.
+One of the most essential skills that an officer has to have, not just in the NYPD school safety division, is written expression.
+As part of an organization that provides law enforcement, a school safety agent of the NYPD needs to be able to communicate information and ideas effectively, both orally and written.

-As a result, this section is included in the school safety exam to assess if the candidate has the ability to convey a clear and understandable message in the english language.
+As a result, this section is included in the school safety exam to assess if you have the ability to convey a clear and understandable message in the English language.

-Usually, the questions in this section will come in the form of incomplete sentences, and the test-taker will have to choose the answer that correctly completes the sentence from the given options.
+Usually, the questions in this section come in the form of incomplete sentences, and you will have to choose the answer that correctly completes the sentence from a set of given options.

-Another format of the question will have the test-taker identify the word or words that are incorrectly spelled in a passage and choose amongst the choices on which is the correct number of the incorrectly-spelled words.
+Another format of the question is identifying the word or words that are incorrectly spelled in a passage.
 The length of each passage can vary from a few sentences to a full paragraph.

-All in all, applicants will be tested on four main elements; these are the vocabulary, grammar, spelling, and word order.
+All in all, you will be tested on four main elements; vocabulary, grammar, spelling, and word order.